LCSB-BioCore/COBREXA.jl/docs/src/tutorials/3_hpc.md

 julia> _
 ```

+!!! top "Running shell commands from Julia"
+    If you don't want to quit your Julia session to try out the `ssh`
+    connection from the shell, press `;` in the Julia prompt on the beginning
+    of the line.
+The interpreter will execute your next line as a shell
+    command.

 If this works for you, you can add some workers that run on the `server` from
 your Julia shell running on your `pc`.
-For example, this starts 20 workers on
+For example, the following starts 20
-the `server` and 10 workers on your friend's computer:
+workers on the remote `server` and 10 workers on your friend's computer called
+`joe_pc`:

 ```
 addprocs([('server', 20), ('joe_pc', 10)])